Sharad1606/CardanoProject/README.md

-﻿# Cardano Project with BlockFrost and payment webhook implementation
+﻿# Cardano Project with wallet integration, BlockFrost to interact with the Cardano blockchain networks and payment webhook implementation.